didac-crst/mockexchange/README.md

 ## 🪪 License

-MIT License – see the licenses inside each package.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 > **Don’t risk real money.**
 > Spin up MockExchange, hammer it with tests, then hit live markets only when your algos are solid.